danieldealmeidaduque/ufes-ai-knowledgeBasedSystems/README.md

 <h3 align="center"> Performance analysis of Knowledge-Based Systems in the Google Dinosaur game </h3>

   <p align="center">
-    Work for Artificial Intelligence classes from Federal University of Espirito Santo
+    Work for Artificial Intelligence classes from Federal University of Espirito Santo (UFES)
     <br />
     using Knowledge-Based Systems
     <br />